SassConf/2015-austin-speaker-cfp/README.md

 _A conference for front-end developers and designers that love Sass and are passionate about building a better, more beautiful web._

-## The CFP is now closed.
-Thank you for submitting!
+## The CFP closed on June 20, 2015.
+You can see our selected speakers at (sassconf.com)(https://sassconf.com) & buy your ticket today!

 ##### Location & Date